Sex and Your Marriage

 You know, the territory you have fenced off and avoid at all costs because it’s just too dangerous to enter.

-In the last few weeks I’ve read blogs for Christian women, watched podcasts, and talked to married women about sex.
+In the last few weeks I’ve read blogs for Christian women, listened to podcasts, and talked to married women about sex.

 I’m writing this post and a few that will follow to try and shed some light on a subject we usually push into the shadows.

-The best way to begin is to see what the word of God has to say about sex.
+The best way to begin looking at sex is to see what the word of God has to say about it.

-Why is Sex is the Key to Maintaining Your Connection as a Couple?
+Why Sex is the Key to Maintaining Your Connection as a Couple?